Calculate abstinence using the timeline followback data in substance research.

 The Timeline Followback Data (Required)

 The dataset should have three columns: id, date, and amount.
 The id column stores the subject ids, each of which should uniquely identify a study subject.
 The date column stores the dates when daily substance uses are collected.
+The date column can also use day counters using an anchor date for each subject.
 The amount column stores substance uses for each day.

 The Biochemical Measures Dataset (Optional)

 The dataset should have three columns: id, date, and amount.
 The id column stores the subject ids, each of which should uniquely identify a study subject.
 The date column stores the dates when daily substance uses are collected.
+Similar to the TLFB dataset, the biochemical measures dataset can also use day counters for the date column.
 The amount column stores the biochemical measures that verify substance use status.

 The Visit Data (Required)